Joshalphonse/Portfolio-Workshop/docs/SENDGRID_API.md

 **💡 New concepts**

-- \[Wix Fetch API](https://www.wix.com/corvid/reference/wix-fetch.html) - Fetching resources from 3rd party services using HTTPS.
+- [Wix Fetch API](https://www.wix.com/corvid/reference/wix-fetch.html) - Fetching resources from 3rd party services using HTTPS.

 **⚠️** Make sure to Sign up for [Sengrid](https://sendgrid.com/) and create an API key for the email API.
+Don't forget to verify your sender email within the sendgrid dashboard.

 **✅ Step-by-step directions**
 1. Create a new collection called **Contact Form**.
 In the collection settings window, select **Form Submission** under 'What's this collection for?'.
 Add new fields for the name, email and message.